5 Days on the Amalfi Coast: The Perfect Itinerary

 The Path of the Gods (Sentiero degli Dei) is one of the best hikes in Europe — a trail along the clifftops above Positano with views of the entire Amalfi Coast that no photograph does justice to.
 The name is not hyperbole.
 The most popular route runs from Agerola to Nocelle, descending steeply into Positano below.
 Throughout, you’re above the coastline looking simultaneously at the sea below, the towns on the cliffs, and the mountains behind you.

-Getting there: SITA bus from Positano toward Amalfi, change at Bomerano/Agerola (~45 minutes) | Distance: 7.8 km one way | Difficulty: Moderate | Time needed: 3–4 hours | Price: Free
+Getting there: Take the SITA bus toward Agerola/Bomerano and check current schedules before you go; from Positano this usually requires a transfer via Amalfi | Distance: About 7.8 km one way on the classic Bomerano-to-Nocelle route | Difficulty: Moderate | Time needed: 3-4 hours | Price: Free trail, transport extra

 Afternoon: Praiano